 Invoice factoring is you selling your invoices to an invoice factoring company at a discount.
 With invoice factoring, you are paid immediately.
-So, invoice factoring is a great way to get quick cash when your customers are slow to pay you.
+So it is a great way to get quick cash when your customers are slow to pay you.
 It can allow you to solve cash flow problems quickly instead of relying on your customers to pay you soon.

 If you want invoice factoring services, the first thing you need to do is find an invoice factoring company.
 Invoice factoring companies can be found online easily.
-Comparing invoice factoring rates is also simple because invoice factoring companies can be compared through a few quick searches.
-You can use our table to compare invoice factoring companies.
+Comparing rates is also simple because invoice factoring companies can be compared through a few quick searches.
+You can use our table to compare them.

 The first thing you need to look for in invoice factoring companies are their fees.
 All invoice factoring companies will charge a fee for their advance.
 The fee will vary depending on how long it takes your customer to pay you.
 You can get an invoice factored immediately for a fee of just a few percentage points if your customer pays you within the first month.